arlotito/my-simple-bash-ca/README.md

-A simple CA for creating self-signed root, intermediate and leaf (client/server) x509 certificates.
-For testing purposes only.
+A bunch of bash scripts implementing a minimal Certification Authority (CA).

-You just need a bash shell and openssl.
+Useful for easily and quickly creating self-signed root, intermediate and leaf (client/server) x509 certificates for testing purposes only.

 ![picture 1](images/diagram.png)